How many people can say "Sugarloafer since 1950?" How many can say "Sugarloaf Schusser since 1952?"

 "We host a fun gathering each month, like Homecoming, the Snow Ball in January and Founders' Night in March."

-A reunion of the inaugural 1952 Schuss race will take place at 10 a.m., Saturday on the traditional "Winter's Way."
+A reunion of the inaugural 1952 Schuss race takes place at anniversary intervals on the traditional "Winter's Way."

-It will be an event to remember: Close to half of the original "Schussers" are expected to don their vintage garb and ski in a ceremonial re-enactment of that first race, paying tribute to the
+"Schussers" don their vintage garb and ski in a ceremonial re-enactment of that first race, paying tribute to the Sugarloaf heritage.

-Edith Curtis had to search her closets for her "old ski stuff" and her first-race medal.
+Edith Curtis said she had to search her closets for her "old ski stuff" and her first-race medal.
 She will return to Sugarloaf from Idaho with her daughter and grandson.

 Ted Hawkins of Portland, who was described as "a daredevil, black-garbed bullet" in winning the first Schuss by 3 1/2 seconds, says he looks forward to seeing old friends.
 He admits he no longer skis so fast.

-Stub Taylor says he will enjoy teasing Paul Schipper, who has a 20-year streak of skiing every day at Sugarloaf.
+Stub Taylor says recalls teasing Paul Schipper, who had a 20-year streak of skiing every day at Sugarloaf.
 Taylor hasn't done the math, but believes he probably has more runs on the mountain than Schipper.

 Bass, who was the ski club's second president, again will be the race starter.
 He said the starting technology is different from 48 years ago, but not all that much.